Crop Insurance Calculator

 | 85% | $397,800 | $11,690 |

 This calculator is a planning tool, not an official quote.
 Premium rates, subsidy levels, coverage units, and price discovery rules vary by county, crop, and program.
 The calculator assumes uniform acres, a single price election, and a simplified indemnity calculation.
-It does not model replant, prevented planting, quality adjustments, or enterprise unit discounts.
+It does not model replant, prevented planting, quality adjustments, unit discounts, trend adjustments, or every feature found in official policy documents.

 Always verify policy details with your crop insurance agent and use official worksheets for final decisions.
-Use this calculator to clarify your questions and to test "what if" scenarios before signing coverage.
+Use this calculator to clarify your questions and to test what-if scenarios before signing coverage.
+If the estimate changes sharply when you adjust one input, that is not a flaw in the tool.
+It is usually a useful signal that the variable you changed has outsized importance in your real-world risk picture.